secretworry/as_nested_set/README.md

 end
 ```

-  * `scope`: (required) a list of column names which restrict what is to be considered within the same tree(same scope).
+  * `scope`: (optional) a list of column names which restrict what is to be considered within the same tree(same scope).
+When ignored, all the nodes will be considered under the same tree.

 ## Model Operations